-From 2012 – 2016, in collaboration with William Ellis, Jordan ran the alternative art space Videofag out of their home in Toronto’s Kensington Market neighbourhood.
-Over the four years of it’s operation, Videofag became an influential hub for queer and avant-garde work in Canada.
+In 2012, in collaboration with his then-partner William Ellis, Jordan founded and ran Videofag, an alternative arts space operated out of a defunct barbershop in Toronto’s Kensington Market.
+The space doubled as the couple’s home and became an influential hub for counterculture in the city, until its closure in 2016.
 Jordan’s production of Sheila Heti’s All Our Happy Days Are Stupid, produced and directed with Erin Brubacher, premiered at Videofag in 2013 and went on to sold-out productions at Toronto’s Harbourfront Centre’s World Stage and New York City’s The Kitchen in 2015.

-His book Theatre of the Unimpressed: In Search of Vital Drama, published by Coach House Press in 2015, was called “essential reading for anyone interested in the state of contemporary theatre and performance” by The Globe and Mail.
+His non-fiction book Theatre of the Unimpressed: In Search of Vital Drama, was published in 2015 by Coach House Books and was called “essential reading for anybody interested in the state of contemporary theatre and performance” by The Globe and Mail.
 His debut novel Liminal, a work of autofiction, was published in January 2018 by House of Anansi Press.